STDevTM/RxRestClient/README.md

 ```

-Than you can do the request to get repositories:
+Then you can do the request to get repositories:

 ```swift
 import RxSwift